Dynamical System Analysis of Quintessence Models with Exponential Potential -- Revisited: MODEL

-A sample of numerical values of $\omega_\phi(t_o)$, $\omega_{eff}(t_o)$, and $\Omega_{k,0}(t_o)$ for different $\alpha$'s are given in Table \autoref{tab:today_eos_value} where $t_o$ indicates values today.
-Additionally, Fig.\autoref{fig:exp_pot_param} shows the plot of the analysis that is obtained by fitting the numerical values which are marked in the figure as well.
-It seems that $\Omega_{k,0}(t_o)$ is negative below $\alpha \approx 0.161$ which is not acceptable due to our conditions (Sec.
-III-a and III-c).
-Hence we will take it as $0.17$.
-With this lower limit, we have found that relation between $\omega_\phi(t_o)$ and $\alpha$ is in the form,

-where the range of the potential parameter is $ 0.17 < \alpha < \sqrt{6}$.
-However, although they could cause an accelerated expansion at some limit, $\alpha$ values bigger than $0.5$ are clearly not compatible with observations as it can be seen from Table \autoref{tab:today_eos_value}.
+A sample of numerical values belonging to $\Omega_{k,0}$, $q(t_o)$, $\omega_{eff}(t_o)$ and $\omega_\phi(t_o)$ for different $\alpha$'s are given in Table \autoref{tab:today_eos_value} where $t_o$ indicates values today.
+As prescribed in Sec.
+3-b for different $\alpha$'s the minimum values of $\Omega_{k,0}$ in Table \autoref{tab:today_eos_value} have been obtained taking continuity of the solution into account.
+EoS parameters, $\omega_\phi(t_o)$ and $\omega_{eff}(t_o)$, and deceleration parameter, $q(t_0)$, can be computed by using corresponding values of $\Omega_{k,0}$, $\Omega_{m,0}$ and $\Omega_{r,0}$ in Eq. \autoref{eq:eos_quintessence}, Eq. \autoref{eq:eos_effective} and Eq. \autoref{eq:deceleration}.
+On the other hand, Fig. \autoref{fig:exp_pot_param} shows the plot of the analysis that is obtained by fitting the numerical values of Table \autoref{tab:today_eos_value} which are also marked in the figure.
+As a brief concluding remark of this section, it is noteworthy to point out that although they could cause an accelerated expansion at some limit, $\alpha$ values greater than $0.5$ are clearly not compatible with observations as it can be seen directly from Table \autoref{tab:today_eos_value} and Fig. \autoref{fig:exp_pot_param}.